adhaase/Overwatch-cm-360-C-/README.md

 ### The initial FAQ looks like:
 ![version 1 - faq](https://user-images.githubusercontent.com/9776844/39614660-87911784-4f3f-11e8-89e1-a84f20e5f96a.PNG)

-### This is just a base implementation and will be revised using the Qt framework to make it pretty :D
+### This is just a base implementation and will be revised using the Qt framework to make it more appealing!
 ### But as for now, it is functional!
 To be updated soon!